-To investigate the evolution and spatial dispersion of virus with high accuracy, we deep sequenced (using the GS FLX sequencing platform (Roche)) HIV-1 DNA in cells from blood and inguinal lymph nodes collected from three subjects at three separate times (at day 0, and after 3 and 6 months of treatment), described elsewhere13.
-Previous work established that viral sequences contemporaneously sampled from lymphoid tissue in different locations are genetically homogeneous17, consistent with CD4+ T cell homing and trafficking18.
+To investigate the evolution and spatial dispersion of virus with high accuracy, we deep sequenced (using the Roche 454 Sciences' GS-FLX sequencing platform) HIV-1 DNA in cells from blood and inguinal lymph nodes collected from three subjects at three separate times (at day 0, and after 3 and 6 months of treatment) described elsewhere.
+Previous work established that viral sequences contemporaneously sampled from lymphoid tissue in different locations are genetically homogeneous, consistent with CD4+ T cell homing and trafficking.
 Consequently, detailed assessment of a portion of a solitary lymph node is no more susceptible to bias than wider anatomical sampling.
 We also sequenced viral RNA in the plasma (day 0) from these three study subjects.
-Two subjects (1727 and 1679) had well-suppressed infections (<48 viral genome copies per ml of plasma); and the third subject (1774) continued to have measureable amounts of viral RNA in plasma after 3, but not 6, months of treatment (Extended Data Fig. 1).
-Subjects 1727 and 1679 were each infected with HIV-1 for approximately 3 to 4 months and were antiretroviral-drug-naive before the study.
-Subject 1774 was infected with HIV-1 for approximately 17 years and was antiretroviraltherapy-experienced, but had not received any treatment for at least 1 year before the study.
+Two subjects (1727 and 1679) had well-suppressed infections (< 48 copies/mL of plasma); and the third subject (1774) continued to have measureable amounts of viral RNA in plasma after 3, but not 6, months of treatment (Extended Data Fig. 1).
+Subjects 1727 and 1679 were each infected with HIV-1 for approximately 3 to 4 months and were antiretroviral drug naïve before the study.
+Subject 1774 was infected with HIV-1 for approximately 17 years and was antiretroviral-therapy experienced, but had not received any treatment for at least 1 year prior to the study.